 When disaster strikes, they are at a distinct disadvantage in the long, slow process of rebuilding their lives, which makes economic instability and hunger quick to follow.

 Climate extremes set the stage for widespread food insecurity and civil conflict.
-WFP’s resilience programs tackle these extremes from every angle possible.
+The United Nations World Food Programme (WFP)’s resilience programs tackle these extremes from every angle possible.
 Here are just a few:

 - Food for Assets | Food for Assets provides food to people in exchange for work on community assets like bridges, dams and irrigation systems.
 These projects help communities withstand extreme weather and have extra benefits like promoting nutrition and gender equality.

 YOU can help support these efforts.
-Climate changing isn’t coming.
-It’s already here.
-To see more about the work WFP is doing to help people cope, visit our Climate Change & Hunger issue hub.
+Climate starves the most vulnerable people in the world.
+To learn more about the work the U.N.
+World Food Programme is doing to help people recover from and build resilience to extreme weather, visit our Climate Change & Hunger issue hub.